Narrowing down the Hubble tension to the first two rungs of distance ladders: Cross checks with CSP

 The CSP compilation~\cite{Hamuy:2005tf} provides high-quality light curves of SNe Ia in both optical and near-infrared wavelengths, which plays an important role in determining $H_0$ alternative to SH0ES.
 The data from the first and second campaigns, i.e. CSP-I and CSP-II, are released in Refs.~\cite{Krisciunas:2017yoe} and~\cite{Phillips:2018kfx}.
 We use the B-band SNe Ia of the combined CSP-I and CSP-II as well as multiple distance calibrators (Cepheid, TRGB, and SBF) to first check the $a_B$ consistency between local SNe ($z<0.01$) and late-time SNe ($z>0.01$).
 All data can be found at \href{https://github.com/syeduddin/h0csp}{https://github.com/syeduddin/h0csp}~\cite{Uddin:2023iob}.
-For the B-band SNe Ia, we exclude some peculiar data points~\footnote{SN 2004dt, SN 2005gj, SN 2005hk, SN 2006bt, SN 2006ot, SN 2007so, SN 2008ae, SN 2008bd, SN 2008ha, SN 2008J, SN 2009dc, SN 2009J, SN 2010ae, iPTF13dym, iPTF13dyt, PS1-13eao, 03fg-like SNe Ia: ASASSN-15hy, SN 2007if, SN 2009dc, SN 2013ao, and CSS140501-170414+174839.} following Refs.~\cite{Uddin:2023iob,Uddin:2020vlr}.
+For the B-band SNe Ia, we exclude some peculiar data points~\footnote{SN 2004dt, SN 2005gj, SN 2005hk, SN 2006bt, SN 2006ot, SN 2007so, SN 2008ae, SN 2008bd, SN 2008ha, SN 2008J, SN 2009dc, SN 2009J, SN 2010ae, iPTF13dym, iPTF13dyt, PS1-13eao, 03fg-like SNe Ia: ASASSN-15hy, SN 2007if, SN 2009dc, SN 2013ao, and CSS140501-170414+174839.} following Refs.~\cite{Uddin:2023iob,Uddin:2020vlr} because these data points are anomalous, e.g. peculiar behavior of their near-infrared light-curves, high extinction, ambiguous host identification or nonstandard Type Ia SNe.
 Additionally, all the non-`Ia' type SNe, such as `Ia-91T', `Ia-91bg', `Ia-pec', `Ia-86G' and `Ia-06gz', are also abandoned.
 For the Cepheid calibrators, we adopt the public 25 data points.
 For the TRGB calibrators, the SN2007on and SN2013aa are replaced by the updated observations SN2011iv (NGC 1401) and SN2017cbv (NGC 5643).
 At last, the TRGB sample includes 18 data points.
 For the SBF calibrators, we combine the calibrator samples from Refs.~\cite{Khetan:2020hmh} and~\cite{Jensen:2021ooi} to obtain 39 SBF data points.

 The CSP SNe Ia require extra corrections to standardize the luminosity.
 The corrected distance modulus reads

 where $m_B$ is the B-band peak magnitude, $M_B$ is the absolute magnitude, $s_{BV}$ is the color-stretch parameter to measure the decline rate of SNe Ia, $P_{1}$ and $P_{2}$ are free parameters, $\beta$ is the slope of the luminosity-color relation, $(B-V)$ is the color parameter to correct the effect of dust extinction and intrinsic color dependence, $\alpha$ is the slope of the luminosity-host mass correlation, $\mathcal{M}_{\ast }=\log_{10}(M_{\ast}/M_{\odot })$ is the host stellar mass, and $\mathcal{M}_{0}=\log_{10}(M_{0}/M_{\odot })$ is the mass zero point which we set at the median value of the host stellar mass for all B-band SNe.